-When it comes to getting value from your test data, how you choose to interact with, it is just as important as what the content of the data is.
+When it comes to getting value from your test data, how you choose to interact with it, it is just as important as what the content of the data is.
 Traditional Quality Management Software and Statistical Process Control often limit its applicability to detailed monitoring of a few key parameters in a product.
 This methodology might help detect severe quality breaches before a product is shipped out.
 However, it fails significantly when it comes to facilitating cost-optimization and Continuous Improvement.

 A top-down approach